ASCENDANCY HEARTS & ARROWS

 - Total depth must be =<62.2%.

-If I am considering an AGS ideal cut, doesn't this fact alone guarantee I am getting the best optics in a diamond?
+1. If I am considering an AGS Ideal or GIA Excellent Cut, doesn't the (AGS) Ideal grade or (GIA) Excellent Cut alone guarantee I am getting the best optics in a diamond?

-No. While AGS is perhaps the most conservative lab on the planet with regards to cut quality and DOES in fact take into account light leakage, tilt etc. AGS does in fact allow for certain amounts of light leakage and painting which impacts a diamonds optics.
+No. While AGS & GIA are considered the most conservative labs in the world with regards to cut quality, both top grades allow for certain amounts of light leakage, which impacts a diamond’s optics.

 Here is one example.
-Note the precision in the Hearts image.
-It is a perfectly executed Hearts & Arrows diamond.
+Note the precision in the Hearts image but the leakage is pretty blatant.

 While we certainly aren't the only company featuring Hearts & Arrows diamonds there are a number of reasons you should consider purchasing with us.

-- We are the only company that puts their diamonds through the battery of gemological examinations above and beyond the GIA or AGS Reports to ensure you are getting the absolute best diamond for your dollar.
+- We perform an extensive gemological analysis, above and beyond the GIA or AGS report, a comparison video on request to ensure you are getting the absolute best diamond for your money.

-Nope.
-We feature a number of diamonds with Ideal optics that are cut to the same level of precision.
-Our August Vintage European Cuts & Cushions as well as The Solasfera rounds are other personalities of diamonds cut to equal precision coupled with the rarest optics.
-The difference between them is in the nature in which they reflect light back to the eye.
+No. We feature a number of diamonds with Ideal optics that are cut to the same level of precision.
+Our August Vintage European Cuts and Cushions, as well as Solasfera rounds, are other brands of diamonds cut to equal precision coupled with the rarest optics.
+The difference between those diamonds and the Ascendency™ diamonds is in the manner in which they reflect light back to the eye.